 WHY WE LIKE IT: It is ideal for its energy efficiency and features a remote for convenient operation.
 It comes with a 24-hour timer and 8-way louvers for good air circulation.

-Much like its cousin the Emerson air conditioner, the Emerson Quiet Kool window air conditioner has a high 10,000 BTU rating and is ideal for users that would want to place it in a room that is 350 to 450 Sq ft in size.
-It was awarded an energy star rating in 2017 for its energy efficiency and has 8-way airflow louvers that are ideal for efficient air circulation.
+Much like its cousin, the Emerson air conditioner, the Emerson Quiet Kool window air conditioner offers great cooling with this model having a 10,000 BTU rating and is ideal for users that would want to place it in a room up to 450 Sq ft in size.
+Although there are several models ranging from 5,000 BTU to 15,000 BTU.
+It was awarded an Energy Star rating in 2020 for its energy efficiency and has 8-way airflow louvers that are ideal for efficient air circulation.
 It comes with a 24-hour timer for scheduled functioning and can be switched between cool, dry, fan, and auto mode.
 It has up to three different fan speed settings to choose from, but some users might not like its outdated design.

 Award: BEST FOR EASE OF USE